agile-lab-dev/witboost-java-scaffold/README.md

 **CI/CD:** the pipeline is based on GitLab CI as that's what we use internally.
 It's configured by the `.gitlab-ci.yaml` file in the root of the repository.
 You can use that as a starting point for your customizations.

+### Implementing server logic

+The Java Scaffold utilizes the `openapi-generator` Maven plugin to generate the Spring endpoint methods from the interface specification located in `src/main/resources/interface-specification.yml`.
+The files are generated at compile/build time, so they can't be modified as they'd be rewritten everytime you build the application.
+You can find the generated sources at `common/target/generated-sources/openapi/src/main/java`.

+The generated files include one Java interface per each existing endpoint version.
+That is, for `/v1` endpoints it will generate the `V1ApiDelegate.java` interface containing all endpoints starting with `/v1`, for `/v2` the `V2ApiDelegate.java` and so on.
+The interface defaults the endpoints to answer with 501 Not Implemented unless overridden.
+We provide a class `it.agilelab.witboost.javascaffold.controller.SpecificProvisionerController` as an example class with one overridden method.
+To implement the specific provisioner logic, implement the necessary methods and start developing.

+Exceptions are handled using Spring `@RestControllerAdvice` annotation.
+We provide a basic implementation on `it.agilelab.witboost.javascaffold.controller.SpecificProvisionerExceptionHandler` which handles both business and runtime exceptions, but be free to modify this exception handler based on your business requirements.

 ## Running

 To run the server locally, use: